 Rates in Eastern Europe are between those in Latin America and Asia.
 Romanian rates are in the affordable sector, for American and European countries.
 Rates are lower than in Poland, but higher than in Ukraine, between 20-50 EUR per hour, depending on skill type (testing, development, business analysis, architecture, etc.) and skill level.

 Good IT specialists are paid well, which means companies charge accordingly.
 Usually, companies looking to outsource projects or augment their teams remotely in Romania are looking for skilled professionals that can get things done, while cost is a secondary factor.
 If you’re looking at outsourcing in Asia, you’re definitely looking at cost first and foremost, but if you’re considering Eastern Europe, you’re most likely looking for a compromise between skill and cost.

 As a location, Romania’s ideal for clients in the west and north of Europe, but also for U.S. clients who are looking for specific skills at a lower cost than Latin America.

 Overall, the outsourcing market in Romania is mature and on the rise.
-There are sufficient positive factors in play to fuel its growth in the future: the financial attractiveness of the IT sector that brings in people from other fields, a constant flow of computer science graduates and the cultural accessibility and understanding that goes with it.
-Like in most countries in Eastern Europe, you will find people that will become an integral part of your business, that will work with you to build the right software product.
+There are sufficient positive factors in play to fuel its growth in the future: the financial attractiveness of the IT sector that brings in people from other fields, a constant flow of computer science graduates, and the cultural accessibility and understanding that goes with it.
+Like in most countries in Eastern Europe, you will find people that will become an integral part of your business.
+They will work with you to build the right software product.

-Asia takes the lead when it comes to cost, but in software development skill and added value take precedent and in Romania you will find both.
+Asia takes the lead when it comes to cost, but in software development skill and added value take precedence and in Romania, you will find both.